How can I be involved?

 - read the school newsletters and go to school events, such as information evenings and assemblies

-- know who’s on the board of trustees, find out about attending meetings, get your concerns on the agenda, and keep up to date with what the board are doing
+- know who’s on the school board, find out about attending meetings, get your concerns on the agenda, and keep up-to-date with what the board are doing

 Have your say